Sven Hedin: Third expedition

 Between 1905 and 1908, Hedin investigated the Central Iranian desert basins, the western highlands of Tibet and the Transhimalaya, which for a time was afterward called the Hedin Range.
 He visited the 9th Panchen Lama in the cloistered city of Tashilhunpo in Shigatse.
 Hedin was the first European to reach the Kailash region, including the sacred Lake Manasarovar and Mount Kailash, the midpoint of the earth according to Buddhist and Hindu mythology.
 The most important goal of the expedition was the search for the sources of the Indus and Brahmaputra Rivers, both of which Hedin found.
 From India, he returned via Japan and Russia to Stockholm.

 He returned from this expedition with a collection of geological samples which are kept and studied in the Bavarian State Collection of Paleontology and Geology of Munich University.
 These sedimentary rocks—such as breccia, conglomerate, limestone, and slate, as well as volcanic rock and granite—highlight the geological diversity of the regions visited by Hedin during this expedition.

 Mongolia

 In 1923, Hedin traveled to Beijing via the United States—where he visited the Grand Canyon—and the Empire of Japan.
 Because of political and social unrest in China, he had to abandon an expedition to Xinjiang.
-Instead, he traveled with Frans August Larson (called the "Duke of Mongolia") in November and December in a Dodge automobile from Peking through Mongolia via Ulan-Bator to Ulan-Ude, Russia and from there on the Trans-Siberian Railway to Moscow.
+Instead, he traveled with Frans August Larson (called the "Duke of Mongolia") in November and December in a Dodge automobile from Peking through Mongolia via Ulaanbaatar to Ulan-Ude, Russia and from there on the Trans-Siberian Railway to Moscow.